Using a tablet on the road

 Writing a blog post online can be a bit of a hit and miss affair.
 Especially when many Wifi's in locations like bars or cafés often have a 30 minute time limit imposed on users.
 This is where doing the entire article in Notepad is better.
 I have all the time in the world to get it right.
 Even then there are minor offenses, like Android putting in double spaces instead of single ones.
 To compensate for that I coded a short replacement string in Perl (the programing language I wrote my blog software with) to get rid of them.

 But what about other stuff?I've been very selective in the Apps I use.
-A firewall for instance.
-Netguard is installed for protection.
-It gets updated regularly and does a good job.
+Good firewall and anti-virus Apps are on board for the security side of things.

 For photo processing I use dev.MacGyver Photo Editor.
 There are a series of tutorials on the Simian Circles site in that regards.
 I like the App and find it does what I want for my images.
 It takes a while but over the past year, I've been able to get good images taken on my fone using this.